-Before starting to create a model with primitives using 3dsmax, first check if you have everything ready for this tutorial.
+Before starting to create a model with primitives using 3dsMax, first check that you have everything ready for this tutorial.

-I suppose that anybody who is reading the 3rd article in this tutorial series should already have 3dsmax installed, but just in case.
+I suppose that anybody who is reading the 3rd article in this tutorial series should already have 3dsmax installed.

 If you have not installed 3dsmax yet, please start with the previous tutorial here.